catherineray/catherineray.github.io/_posts/2023-02-28-harish-chandra.md

 categories:
   - "math"
 ---
+This post is written together with Josh Mundinger.

 We seek to understand the relations between \(1/2\)'s that appear across mathematics.
 From the Riemann Hypothesis to the L2 norm, we aim to see the myriad and enticing ways this unfurls; each instance of $1/2$ connected in an anarchic network of equals.
 In this blog post, we examine a specific example arising in representation theory: the center of the universal enveloping algebra $U\mathfrak g$ of a Lie algebra $\mathfrak g$.

 The PBW theorem implies there is an isomorphism of vector spaces